openMSX User's Manual

 You can connect the MIDI out of the MSX to a host MIDI device, such as a physical MIDI out port, a soft synthesizer or a sequencer program.
 On Windows, Linux and macOS, host MIDI devices are made available as pluggables in openMSX.
 On macOS, you can opt to instead select Virtual OUT to create a virtual MIDI port for Mac MIDI software to connect to.

-For example, use the machine Panasonic_FS-A1GT and plug into the Munt soft synthesizer (MT-32 emulator) using the console command:
+For example, use the machine Panasonic_FS-A1GT and plug into the Munt soft synthesizer (MT-32 emulator) using Main menu bar → Connectors menu, or with the console command plug msx-midi-out Munt\ MT-32.

 The exact naming of the host MIDI devices differs per platform.
-You can use tab completion to see the options: type plug msx-midi-out and hit TAB twice.
+In the console you can use tab completion to see the options: type plug msx-midi-out and hit TAB twice.

 The midi-out-logger MIDI device is available on all platforms and logs MIDI events to a file.